sergiomrebelo/evo-poster/README.md

 # Evolutionary Poster Composer

-> ⚠️ 🚧 **Warning:**
-> We are working into a new version of `evo-poster`.
-> This is a work-in-progress repository, no stable version is currently available.

 The **[Evolutionary Poster Composer](https://cdv.dei.uc.pt/evoposter/) (`evo-poster`)** is a computational design system for the automatic generation of poster designs based on a Genetic Algorithm.